CSCfi/csc-user-guide/docs/computing/mpip.md

 ```
 module load mpip
 ```
-Next the code is compiled as normal, but with addition of the `-g` flag and the link to the libraries.
+Next, the code is compiled as normal, but with addition of the `-g` flag and the link to the libraries.
 For Mahti one should use:
 ```
 -lmpiP -lm -lbfd -liberty -L<path-to-unwind-lib>-lunwind
 ```